Installing from source#

 Ubuntu/Debian#

-sudo apt-get install python-dev python-setuptools
+sudo apt-get install python3-dev python3-setuptools

-sudo apt-get install python-numpy python-scipy
+sudo apt-get install python3-numpy python3-scipy

 sudo apt-get install cython